Who Qualifies for Tuition Waivers?

 Persons whose spouse, parent, or legal guardian was a victim of the September 11, 2001 terrorist actions at the New York World Trade Center, the Pentagon or the Pennsylvania airplane crash are eligible for the waiver.

-The surviving spouse or child of any Montana firefighter or peace officer killed in the course and scope of employment is eligible for a waiver.
+The surviving spouse or child of a Montana firefighter or peace officer killed in the course and scope of employment is eligible for a waiver.
+The firefighter/peace officer and the spouse/dependent must be Montana residents.
 The student must apply for the waiver by the 3rd week of the first semester for which they are requesting the waiver.
 This Waiver does not waive any fees, cannot be used with other tuition waivers and can only be used towards undergraduate tuition.
 This tuition waiver remains in effect as long as the student maintains Satisfactory Academic Progress (SAP) according to the standards detailed by the Financial Aid Office.

-A student who is a member of the Montana National Guard is eligible for a tuition waiver, provided the student meets required criteria.
+An undergraduate or graduate student who is a member of the Montana National Guard (Army and Air Guard) is eligible for a tuition waiver, provided the student meets required criteria.
 Montana National Guard members who do not meet the residency requirements provided BOR Policy 940.1, but meet the criteria above, are eligible for the tuition waiver under this policy.

 A student who is a member of the Montana National Guard is eligible for a tuition waiver, provided the student:

-- The student applies for the waiver by the 3rd week of the first semester for which they are requesting the waiver;
+1. Has applied for the waiver and is a bona fide member of the Guard no later than the 3rd week of the first semester for which they are requesting the waiver;

-- Has been certified as a Montana National Guard member in good standing by the Adjutant General; and
+2. Is certified as a MT National Guard member in good standing who has completed Initial Entry Training;

 Campus Discretionary Waivers and Discounts